 Do we have that same faith when we go through times of tribulation or attack?

-We are going to go beyond this simple Job Bible study and we are going to an expository study and break down this verse in Job 19 and see what this means.
+So we are now going to go beyond this simple overview of Job in the Bible and we are going to do an expository study and break down this verse in Job 19 and see what this means.

 Redeemer as used in this verse is the Hebrew word ‘ga’al’ and it means: